Siddhj2206/Novel-Translator/README.md

 - **Batch Translation:** Translates multiple chapter files (`.txt`) from a specified raw chapters folder.
 - **Configurable per Novel:** Uses a `config.json` file within each novel's directory to manage:
   - `base_prompt`: The specific prompt to guide the Gemini API for translation (e.g., tone, style).
-  - `raw_folder`: Relative path to the folder containing raw Korean chapter files.
+  - `raw_folder`: Relative path to the folder containing raw chapter files.
   - `translated_folder`: Relative path to the folder where English translated chapters will be saved.
   - `api_key`: Your Google AI Studio API Key.
 - **CLI Overrides:** Allows overriding `config.json` settings using command-line arguments.